 Istanbul is the place to be.

-Europe's biggest open air club and has one of the most historically beautiful settings in the area.
-The
+is Europe's biggest open air club and has one of the most historically beautiful settings in the

-clubs and bars of Bodrum are all along a one mile stretch that runs parallel to the coast, with such a
+area.
+The clubs and bars of Bodrum are all along a one mile stretch that runs parallel to the coast,

-wide range of entertainment and music types that no one with a desire to dance through the night could
+with such a wide range of entertainment and music types that no one with a desire to dance through